-Since with Facebook you’re not selling but rtaher marketing your product, you merely wnat to grab attention, and don’t need to provide the finer product details.
+Since with Facebook you’re not selling but rather marketing your product, you merely want to grab attention and don’t need to provide the finer product details.

 Based on the above values, you’ll want to keep your Facebook title as short as possible.
 The good news is, you can add more info on the actual image.

 Below is an overview of the image spec differences: